AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    When using project files to identify units of interest for source coverage, also consider imported projects.

-   See the :ref:`sunits` section for extra details and use examples.
+   See section :ref:`sunits` for extra details and use examples.

 :option:`--units`, |rarg|:
    When using project files, override the list of units of interest for